Python-SIP/sip/sphinx/command_line.rst

     to generate code for.
 This option may be given any number of times so long as the tags do not conflict.

+.. cmdoption:: -T

+    By default the generated C and C++ source and header files include a timestamp specifying when they were generated.
+This option disables the timestamp so that the contents of the generated files remain constant for a particular version of SIP.

 .. cmdoption:: -w

     The display of warning messages is enabled.
 By default warning messages